Membership of the Committee

 Professor Lord Krebs Kt FRS, is currently Principal of Jesus College Oxford.
 Previously, he held posts at the University of British Columbia, the University of Wales, and Oxford, where he was lecturer in Zoology, 1976-88, and Royal Society Research Professor, 1988-2005.
 From 1994- 1999, he was Chief Executive of the Natural Environment Research Council and, from 2000-2005, Chairman of the Food Standards Agency.
 He is a member of the U.S. National Academy of Sciences.
 He is chairman of the House of Lords Science & Technology Select Committee.

 Professor Lord May of Oxford, OM AC FRS holds a Professorship jointly at Oxford University and Imperial College.
 He is a Fellow of Merton College, Oxford.
 He was until recently President of The Royal Society, and before that Chief Scientific Adviser to the UK Government and Head of its Office of Science & Technology.

-Professor Jim Skea is Research Councils UK Energy Strategy Fellow and Professor of Sustainable Energy at Imperial College London.
+Professor Jim Skea, CBE is Research Councils UK Energy Strategy Fellow and Professor of Sustainable Energy at Imperial College London.
 He was previously Research Director at the UK Energy Research Centre (UKERC) and Director of the Policy Studies Institute (PSI).
 He led the launch of the Low Carbon Vehicle Partnership and was Director of the Economic and Social Research Council’s Global Environmental Change Programme.